 I have sold thousands of houses in my career, for both clients as a real estate agent and my own properties.
 Over the years, I have learned a few things about selling.
 In the past, I was hesitant to stage properties, but lately, we have been staging our properties, and I think it has helped them sell better.
 There are a number of reasons why I did not stage my homes in the past and why I decided to stage them now.
 It can be expensive and time consuming, and you have to be at good at staging if you are doing it yourself.
-If you stage right, I think it will help houses sell faster and maybe for more money as well.
+If you stage a house right, I think it will help houses sell faster and maybe for more money as well.

 Why did I not stage homes in the past

 I complete from 20 to 30 house flips a year, and since those are flips, we sell all of them.
 In the past, I did not stage my homes for a number of reasons.